Lemon Poppy Seed Loaf Cake

 Cake Batter

-- Butter and flour cake pan or line it with parchment.
+- Butter and flour the cake pan, or line it with parchment paper.
 In a separate bowl, sift together the flour and baking powder.
-In the stand mixer fitted with the whisk attachment, beat the eggs with the sugar and salt on full speed until the mixture is pale and fluffy, about 2 minutes.
-Add the sour cream and mix until fully combined.
+In the bowl of a stand mixer fitted with the whisk attachment, beat the eggs, sugar, and salt on high speed until pale and fluffy, about 2 minutes.
+Add the sour cream and mix just until combined.

-- Add the lemon zest and the sifted powders and mix on low speed until homogenized.
+- Add the lemon zest and the sifted dry ingredients.
+Mix on low speed just until combined and no streaks of flour remain.

-- Incorporate the melted butter to the batter, and the poppy seeds.
+- Incorporate the melted butter to the batter, and then the poppy seeds.

 - Pour the batter into the prepared loaf pan, spreading it evenly.